p-costa/SNaC/README.md

 ## Synopsis

-**SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively-parallel direct numerical simulations (DNS) of fluid flows. *SNaC* aims at combining the versatility of a multi-block DNS solver, with the FFT-based acceleration used in CaNS.
+**SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively parallel direct numerical simulations (DNS) of fluid flows. *SNaC* aims at combining the versatility of a multi-block DNS solver, with the FFT-based acceleration used in CaNS.

 The solver is able to simulate the flow in any three-dimensional multi-block structured Cartesian grid.
 However,  if the geometry has one homogeneous, 'extruded' direction with constant grid spacing, SNaC can use a very fast solver that exploits FFTs in this direction.
 This is SNaC's *warp drive* :rocket:, as it yields a huge speedup in wall-clock time per time step.